|

 - Don't try fad diets or take diet pills.
 Aim for a safe, slow & steady

-weight loss under the direction of both your doctor and dietician.
+weight loss under the direction of both your doctor and dietitian.

 - Don't make significant changes to your diet without consulting a

-dietician.
+dietitian.
 For instance, don't simply cut out all carbohydrates.
-A balanced
+A

 diet that includes carbs is very important if you have diabetes.